Dylan-vrl/com304-go2/isaac/README.md

 using headless mode which disables full visual rendering and only keeps the required buffers in VRAM and the training happens on the order of 10s of thousands of FPS. <br/>

-Below is a video example with 8 environment with rendering on. <br/>
+Below is a video example with 8 environments with rendering on. <br/>
 [![envs](https://img.youtube.com/vi/4SBhNwrkMtw/0.jpg)](https://www.youtube.com/watch?v=4SBhNwrkMtw) <br/>

 ### Results